 - To the Class Teacher.
 Then, if there is no resolution;

 - To the Head Teacher.
 Then, if there is no resolution;

 - To the Chair of Governors.
 Then, if there is no resolution;

 - To the Chief Executive Officer of Tudhoe Learning Trust

 Contact details are available from the school office.

 Review of Policy and Practice

 In order to ensure that best practice is maintained, our policies are reviewed regularly to incorporate the latest statutory guidance.

-The school achieved the Safeguarding Standard in 2013 and this was renewed May 2017.
+The school achieved the Safeguarding Standard in 2013 and has been renewed in 2017 and 2021.